IJSComplexMatter/dtmm/doc/introduction.rst

 Introduction
 ============

 The `dtmm` package is a simple-to-use light (electro-magnetic field) transmission calculation engine and visualizer.
-It can be used for calculation of transmission or reflection properties of, for instance, liquid-crystal cells with homogeneous or inhomogeneous director profile. *DTMM* stands for Diffractive Transfer Matrix Method, and is an adapted Berreman 4x4 transfer matrix method.
+It can be used for calculation of transmission or reflection properties of layered homogeneous or inhomogeneous materials, such as liquid-crystal cells with homogeneous or inhomogeneous director profile. *DTMM* stands for Diffractive Transfer Matrix Method and is an adapted Berreman 4x4 transfer matrix method.
 Details of the method are given in *TBD*.
 The package consist of:

 * light and experiment setup functions,
 * electro-magnetic field (EMF) transmission/reflection calculation functions,